mr5/tramp-cli/README.md

 Tramp is a graceful migration tool for database,  with excellent interactive design.
  No framework or program language bound.
-It's inspired by [laravel](https://laravel.com/docs/5.4/migrations).
+It's inspired by [laravel](https://laravel.com/docs/5.4/migrations), mostly apis of Tramp looks like laravel migration.

 - [Installation](#installation)
 - [Introduction](#introduction)